Nacu77/Employees-CRUD-Web-App/README.md

 # Employees-CRUD-Web-App
+A web app where you can list, add, update and delete employees.

-Web App with Spring MVC, Spring Boot and Thymeleaf
+Made with: Spring Boot, Spring MVC, Spring Data JPA, Thymeleaf, Bootstrap